Weardale Railway: British American Railway Services ownership 2008-2020

 On 25 January 2010, Her Majesty's Railway Inspectorate travelled on the Weardale line checking bridges, fences and crossings along the 18 mi stretch between Stanhope and Bishop Auckland.
 Only a few minor works were needed to get the line ready for passenger use, and these were completed in time for a to Stanhope charter train to run.
 In February 2010, this became the first mainline passenger service to travel the line since the 1980s.
 It was followed on 27 February by a railtour from Crewe to Stanhope, operated by Spitfire Railtours.

-Regular passenger services to Bishop Auckland started on 23 May 2010, with 5 trains a day running between Stanhope and Bishop Auckland West, ending in 2012.
+Regular passenger services to Bishop Auckland West started on 23 May 2010, with 5 trains a day running between Stanhope and Bishop Auckland West, ending in 2012.
 For the 2013 season a scheduled service was not offered, the railway instead offering themed operations, such as Dine and Ride and the Polar Express.

 Since 2014, the Railway Trust has operated passenger trains on selected weekdays and weekends for mostly tourist traffic using a Class 122 "Bubble Car".
 Initially, this only ran between Wolsingham and Stanhope but, on 27 March 2016, this service was extended to Witton-le-Wear.
 In April 2018, the Weardale Railway CIC announced that works had commenced to lift a short section of track at Broken Banks (approximately 1/2 mi west of Bishop Auckland) to enable the embankment to be repaired after subsidence had made the line unusable for passenger traffic.
 Once the works were completed it was intended to reinstate the tracks and extend the Stanhope to Witton-le-Wear passenger service back to Bishop Auckland West station.

 After receiving planning permission to load opencast coal, mined in the Crook area, alterations and arrangements were made to the Weardale Railway Depot at Wolsingham, to receive and transship the coal from road to rail.
 The first loaded coal train left Wolsingham on 16 June 2011 bound for steel works in Scunthorpe.
-Later, services were extended to include the power station at Ratcliffe On Soar, near Nottingham.
+Later, services were extended to include the power station at Ratcliffe-on-Soar, near Nottingham.
 This became a five-train-a-week operation that operated until 2 October 2013, and halted as a result of the financial collapse of UK Coal, following the spoil tip landslip that destroyed the connecting railway at Hatfield Colliery in February 2013, preventing coal shipments, and the underground fire at Daw Mill Colliery the following month which plunged UK Coal into financial crisis.